 - 1/2 cup frozen wild blueberries (see note)

 - 1 tablespoon chia seeds

 - Optional toppings: fresh blueberries, toasted sliced or slivered almonds, coconut flakes, granola, etc.

 - Mix: Stir together all the ingredients in a jar, container or bowl.

 - Refrigerate: Cover and place in fridge overnight (or at least 3-4 hours).

 - Add toppings: Add some of the optional toppings, grab a spoon and enjoy!

 - I like to use a 16-oz wide mouth mason jar with plastic storage lid.
 There is enough space to mix the ingredients together directly in the jar with room left to add toppings the next day.
 Smaller jars like these ones are also great if you prefer to split the recipe up into smaller portions that are perfect for snacks or a small breakfast.

 - Fresh or Frozen Blueberries: You can use either!
 I prefer to use frozen wild blueberries since they are easy to keep on hand and the smaller size of wild blueberries mixes through easily.
-The frozen blueberries will defrost as the overnight oats sit in the fridge and give the oats a beautiful purple colour.
+The frozen blueberries will defrost as the overnight oats sit in the fridge and give the oats a beautiful purple color.
 If I also have fresh blueberries, I will add a few on top before serving.

 - Storage: Up to 5 days in the fridge (in a sealed jar or container)